nwplus/self-learning-resources/1-getting-started/how-to-git-github.md

     - you can add something to the README or do some code!
 4. tell git to track your changes by doing `git add .`
     - try to do this in the beginning before you start making any changes
+    - `git add .` will add ALL changes; you can add only some changes by specifying a file instead of `.`
 5. save your changes and give it a meaningful name by doing `git commit -m "describe your changes here"`
 6. double check to see what git is keeping track of by doing `git status`
 7. push those changes up to github `git push origin NAME-OF-BRANCH`